-While not as widely available as traditional cow’s milk formula, there are a growing number of goat’s milk infant formulas on the market.
+While not as widely available in the United States as traditional cow’s milk formula, there are a growing number of goat milk infant formulas on the market.

-If your baby is only sensitive (rather than allergic) to cow’s milk protein, is mildly lactose intolerant (very uncommon in infants), or you have other concerns about cow’s milk, there may be some benefits of goat’s milk formula for your baby.
+If your baby is only sensitive (rather than allergic) to cow’s milk protein, is mildly lactose intolerant (very uncommon in infants), or you have other concerns about cow’s milk, there may be some benefits of goat milk formula for your baby.